 The most common working principle of headphones, bar none, is electromagnetism.
 Planar magnetic headphones work on this principle, which is best described through electromagnetic induction.

 It states that an electrical current flowing through a conductor will cause a magnetic field to be produced in and around the conductor.

-Similarly, it states that a voltage will be produced across and electrical conductor in a changing magnetic field.
+Similarly, it states that a voltage will be produced across an electrical conductor in a changing magnetic field.

-With a conductive diaphragm and an audio signal, the planar magnetic driver produces a variating magnetic field around the diaphragm.
+With a conductive diaphragm and an applied audio signal, the planar magnetic driver produces a varying magnetic field around the diaphragm.
 This magnetic field interacts with permanent magnets in the driver structure to cause diaphragm movement and, therefore, sound waves.